solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Dr. Hinde,* in a paper on the organic origin of chert, criticises the opinion of Professor Hull, who considered chert to be a pseudomorphic formerly-calcareous rock silicified by silica of inorganic origin.
 My own extremely careful observations on flint, chert, and Ordovician and Precambrian phthanites convince me that they are all silicified calcareous rocks, for in every case I can detect the original nummulites.
 On the other hand, direct and indirect evidence are strongly in favour of the theory of organic origin of the silica; in chalk-flint and Portland chert remains of siliceous skeletons still persist.
 (The supposed Radiolaria described by Hinde and Cayeux from the earlier rocks are appearances presented by the transparent nummulitic structure.)
 The present theory reconciles the opposing views of Dr. Hinde and Professor Hull.
 For flint is not a mass of dissolved siliceous skeletons.
 It is, as Professor Hull surmised, a mass of silicified calcareous skeletons, amidst which, it is true, there are embedded a certain average proportion of siliceous remains perhaps no greater than in any other part of the whole deposit.
 The calcareous skeletons are mostly nummulites, though these have not yet been generally recognized.
 The silica of the flint comes from the whole mass of calcareo-siliceous deposit lying between two zones of flint and including the lower zone.

-*) G. J. Hinde, "On the Organic Origin of the Chert of the Carboniferous Limestone Series of Ireland."
+*) G. J. Hinde, _On the Organic Origin of the Chert of the Carboniferous Limestone Series of Ireland_.
 Geol.
 Mag.
 (3) 4. p.
 435 (1887).

 The successive layers of flints represent in a certain degree the material derived from successive ill-defined zones of organisms rather than from sharply defined beds.
 Sometimes flint is deposited along oblique fissures in the rock.